 05 of 08

-Also known as limited slip collars or Greyhound collars, Martingale collars are used to prevent dogs from slipping out of collars while walking on a leash.
-Though the collars tighten with a tug of the leash, there is a stopping mechanism to prevent complete closure on the neck.
+Also known as limited slip collars or greyhound collars, Martingale collars are used to prevent dogs from slipping out of collars while walking on a leash.
+Though the collars tighten slightly with a tug of the leash, they do not tighten enough to cause discomfort and there is a stopping mechanism to prevent further closure on the neck.
+They tighten just enough to prevent a dog from slipping out of the collar.
+This is especially helpful in dogs with wide necks and narrow heads, like greyhounds, who can be at risk for slipping out of a traditional collar.
 Often made out of nylon or similar material, Martingale collars are available in a variety of colors and designs.
 These collars are especially suited for sighthounds but can be used on most dog breeds.

 06 of 08